-43. We shall separately examine the follow-up action given to these two recommendations.

-3.1.2.1.
-Holding of the constitutional referendum and the authorities' response to the allegations of electoral fraud

-44. With regard to the follow-up action given to the allegations of fraud during the 2003 elections, in its Resolution 1405 of October 2004 the Assembly, on reviewing the implementation of its earlier recommendations, considered that it had not received a convincing reply from the authorities.
-In fact, all of the 27 fraud investigations opened were subsequently dropped.

-45. Unfortunately the constitutional referendum held one year later was a missed opportunity to demonstrate the Armenian authorities' ability to organise free and fair elections.
-The report by the ad hoc committee of the Bureau which observed the conduct of the referendum - unfortunately in a limited number of polling stations13 - is highly critical.
-While concluding that the referendum generally reflected the free will of those who voted, the Assembly observers witnessed "serious abuses in several polling stations14.
-Their findings and the many media and NGO reports could but cast doubt on the credibility of the official results15.
-The extremely low level of activity noted in a significant number of polling stations in Yerevan and other regions was inconsistent with the high turnout announced by the electoral commissions16.

-46. Clear instances of forged signatures on the electoral rolls and of ballot stuffing were also observed.

-47. According to the Assembly observers, the irregularities noted were to a large extent attributable to the poor keeping of the lists of voters, which contained numerous "dead souls", a high number of duplicate registrations and the names of many citizens living abroad17.

-48. The electoral regulations required that the ballot paper be stamped after the vote had been cast, which resulted in frequent violations of the secrecy of the ballot.
-Military personnel also appeared to have been forced to vote rather than being allowed to exercise their free will.

-49. To improve polling procedure in future elections the Assembly observers recommended the following measures:

-- stamping of ballot papers before giving them to the voter; once the voter had made his or her choice the ballot paper should go straight into the ballot box without anyone being able to read it or tamper with it; - the procedure for voting by military personnel and people with disabilities should be revised to take account of the Assembly delegation's observations; - the permanent National Voters Register should be set up as planned (by early 2006), and the state of voter lists should be significantly improved.

-50. In view of the doubts that had arisen about the real turnout figure and whether the quorum had actually been reached, the Assembly observers warned that unless the authorities took decisive immediate measures to investigate the instances of fraud observed, the adoption of the new Constitution, supposed to bring Armenia closer to European values and principles, would forever be tainted by doubts as to its credibility.
+- 43. We shall separately examine the follow-up action given to these two recommendations. - 3.1.2.1.
+Holding of the constitutional referendum and the authorities' response to the allegations of electoral fraud - 44.
+With regard to the follow-up action given to the allegations of fraud during the 2003 elections, in its Resolution 1405 of October 2004 the Assembly, on reviewing the implementation of its earlier recommendations, considered that it had not received a convincing reply from the authorities.
+In fact, all of the 27 fraud investigations opened were subsequently dropped. - 45.
+Unfortunately the constitutional referendum held one year later was a missed opportunity to demonstrate the Armenian authorities' ability to organise free and fair elections.
+The report by the ad hoc committee of the Bureau which observed the conduct of the referendum unfortunately in a limited number of polling stations13 is highly critical.
+While concluding that the referendum generally reflected the free will of those who voted, the Assembly observers witnessed "serious abuses in several polling stations" Their findings and the many media and NGO reports could but cast doubt on the credibility of the official results 15.
+The extremely low level of activity noted in a significant number of polling stations in Yerevan and other regions was inconsistent with the high turnout announced by the electoral commissions 16. - 46.
+Clear instances of forged signatures on the electoral rolls and of ballot stuffing were also observed. - 47.
+According to the Assembly observers, the irregularities noted were to a large extent attributable to the poor keeping of the lists of voters, which contained numerous "dead souls", a high number of duplicate registrations and the names of many citizens living abroad17. - 48.
+The electoral regulations required that the ballot paper be stamped after the vote had been cast, which resulted in frequent violations of the secrecy of the ballot.
+Military personnel also appeared to have been forced to vote rather than being allowed to exercise their free will. - 49.
+To improve polling procedure in future elections the Assembly observers recommended the following measures: - stamping of ballot papers before giving them to the voter; once the voter had made his or her choice the ballot paper should go straight into the ballot box without anyone being able to read it or tamper with it; - the procedure for voting by military personnel and people with disabilities should be revised to take account of the Assembly delegation's observations; - the permanent National Voters Register should be set up as planned (by early 2006), and the state of voter lists should be significantly improved. - 50.
+In view of the doubts that had arisen about the real turnout figure and whether the quorum had actually been reached, the Assembly observers warned that unless the authorities took decisive immediate measures to investigate the instances of fraud observed, the adoption of the new Constitution, supposed to bring Armenia closer to European values and principles, would forever be tainted by doubts as to its credibility.
 The delegation stressed the need for the investigation into the instances of fraud to be as independent and impartial as possible.

+14 See Doc.
+10778, Ad Hoc Committee for the observation of the referendum on the constitutional reforms in Armenia (27 November 2005), Appendix 2 (Press release); see also the observation report adopted by the Congress of Local and Regional Authorities on 10 February 2006, doc.
+CG/Bur (12) 97.

+17 See Doc.
+10778, paragraphs14-16.